Mural by Mary Lacey

 The Charge of the Burlington Parallel Justice Commission is to:

-Seek out and listen to victims’ experiences through a variety of methods;
+Seek out and listen to victims’ experiences;

 Work together to improve inter‐agency relationships, connections, and collaborations;